ArcGIS is an industry-standard GIS software suite developed by Esri. It includes:

 - ArcGIS Online (through a web browser)

-- Collector for ArcGIS, ArcGIS Enterprise, and dozens of geo-enabled apps
+- ArcGIS Field Maps, Survey123, ArcGIS Enterprise, and dozens of geo-enabled apps

 Through CSU’s license agreement with Esri, CSU students, staff, and faculty can access ArcGIS at a low or no cost.